 2. Promote Featured Content

 When you build an audience with content curation, that audience has value.
-Companies will be willing to pay extra to get access to your visitors’ eyeballs.
-So you can curate content like usual, but sell special featured posts that get extra attention.
+Companies, influencers, content marketers, and others in the business of content creation will be willing to pay extra to get access to your visitors’ eyeballs.
+So you can curate content like usual but sell special featured posts that get extra attention.

 3. Google AdSense Or Other Programmatic Advertising